James Johnson (basketball, born 1987): Dallas Mavericks (2020–2021)

 On November 20, 2020, Johnson was traded, alongside the draft rights to Aleksej Pokuševski and Minnesota's 2024 second-round pick, to the Oklahoma City Thunder in exchange for Ricky Rubio and the draft rights to Jaden McDaniels and Immanuel Quickley.
 On November 27, Johnson was traded to the Dallas Mavericks in a three-team trade involving the Detroit Pistons.

 New Orleans Pelicans (2021)

-On March 26, 2021, Johnson was traded, alongside Wes Iwundu and a second-round draft-pick, to the New Orleans Pelicans in exchange for JJ Redick and Nicolò Melli.
+On March 26, 2021, Johnson was traded, alongside Wes Iwundu and a second-round draft pick, to the New Orleans Pelicans in exchange for JJ Redick and Nicolò Melli.

 Brooklyn Nets (2021–2022)

 On August 6, 2021, Johnson signed a one-year contract with the Brooklyn Nets.
 On March 1, 2022, he logged a season-high 19 points, alongside three assists, in a 108–109 loss to the Toronto Raptors.
 On April 7, Johnson was waived by the Nets.

-Indiana Pacers (2022–present)
+Indiana Pacers (2022–2025)

-On September 16, 2022, Johnson signed with the Indiana Pacers.
-On February 9, 2023, he was waived by the Pacers.
-On February 13, Johnson re-signed with the Pacers for the remainder of the season.
+On September 16, 2022, Johnson signed with the Indiana Pacers, reuniting him with former head coach Rick Carlisle.
+On February 9, 2023, he was waived alongside Goga Bitadze to make room for new trade–deadline acquisitions Jordan Nwora, George Hill, and Serge Ibaka.
+Four days later, he re-signed with the Pacers for the remainder of the season following the release of Ibaka.

+On December 15, 2023, Johnson re-signed with the Indiana Pacers.
+After playing only five games, Johnson was waived on January 17, 2024, to complete a trade for Pascal Siakam.
+Two days later, he signed a 10 day contract with the Pacers and on January 29, he signed a second one.
+On February 8, Johnson signed with the Pacers for the rest of the season.

+On July 25, 2024, Johnson re-signed with the Pacers.